Proof of Serge Lang's Heights Conjecture and an almost optimal Bound for the Torsion of Elliptic Curves: Preliminaries: Heights and the Lang's Conjecture

 \end{proposition} \begin{proof} This is well known, see for example \cite{Joe2}, theorem 4.2. p.473 \end{proof} We thus observe that there are two kinds of places that we should deal especially with for the proof of Lang's conjecture: the archimedean local heights and the heights at places of split multiplicative reduction that can both contribute negatively.

-That's why we proceed as follows, first we will use the following lemma \ref{HS} of Marc Hindry and Joseph Silverman in order to have positive archimedean contributions, this being complemented by a lemma \ref{Elkies} of Elkies in order to diminish and average the corresponding loss, then once we will be in a situation where archimdedean contributions are positive we will concentrate on the split multiplicative places, for which we observe that the contribution given by $B_2$ is negative precisely when the corresponding points of the Tate curve have high exponent "modulo $N_v$" which means that $v-$adicaly they are all close to each other.
-This remark that allows a proof by transcendence was communicated to me by Marc Hindry.
+That's why we proceed as follows, first we will use the following lemma \ref{HS} chapter 3 of Marc Hindry and Joseph Silverman in order to have positive archimedean contributions, this being complemented by a lemma \ref{Elkies} chapter 3 of Elkies in order to diminish and average the corresponding loss, then once we will be in a situation where archimedean contributions are positive we will concentrate on the split multiplicative places, for which we observe that the contribution given by $B_2$ is negative precisely when the corresponding points of the Tate curve have high exponent "modulo $N_v$" which means that $v-$adically they are all close to each others.
+This remark that allows a proof by transcendence was communicated to me by Prof. Marc Hindry.